randruc/Lazuli/doc/MemoryLayout.md

 Here is documented the memory layout of the kernel and user tasks.

 In the context of AVR MCUs the term RAM used in this document refers to the MCU SRAM, and the term ROM refers to the MCU flash memory.

 ## Harvard architecture and static linking

-AVR MCUs use a Harvard architecure.
+AVR MCUs use a Harvard architecture.
 Machine instructions and program data are stored in separate memories.

 Due to the particular architecture of AVR MCUs the kernel and user tasks are